DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     * To add a new user and password open the file 'users.js' under the folder 'db/'.
 Just follow the structure under 'var records'.

-    * To test the web server type: \nusername: batman \npassword: robin
+    * To test the web server type:
+      - username: batman
+      - password: robin

     * Another change is that we'll be using port 80, instead of 3000.